uhub/awesome-swift/README.md

 * [stephen-squidink/SpriteKit-Swift](https://github.com/stephen-squidink/SpriteKit-Swift) - Learning SpriteKit with Swift
 * [robb/swamp](https://github.com/robb/swamp) - icon stamping in Swift
 * [rjstelling/Host.swift](https://github.com/rjstelling/Host.swift) - A Swift implementation of NSHost that works on iOS, OS X and tvOS.
 Host.swift is safe to use in a framework because it does not require a bridging header.
-* [nicklockwood/VectorMath](https://github.com/nicklockwood/VectorMath) - A Swift library for Mac and iOS that implements common 2D and 3D vector and matrix functions, useful for games or vector-based graphics
 * [frederik-jacques/TNImageSliderViewController](https://github.com/frederik-jacques/TNImageSliderViewController) - A Swift image slider component based on UICollectionView
 * [ijoshsmith/swift-places](https://github.com/ijoshsmith/swift-places) - A universal iOS 8 app that makes network calls, written in Swift.
 * [czechboy0/Jay](https://github.com/czechboy0/Jay) - Pure-Swift JSON parser & formatter.
 Fully streamable input and output.
 Linux & OS X ready.
 Replacement for NSJSONSerialization.